googlearchive/polymer-element-catalog/guides/using-iron-icons.md

 In this guide we will teach you how to display icons and how to use the Polymer team's collection of icons in your project.

+We discuss two elements:

+* `iron-icon`, for displaying and styling an icon
+* `iron-icons`, for using the Polymer team's collection of icons in your project

 ## Installation

 Install the icon elements with Bower.
 We'll assume that your project can access